danihae/SarcAsM/docs/development.md

 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

-## License Compliance

-This software is licensed under a custom license (see `LICENSE`) and is patent pending (DE 10 2024 112 939.5).

-* **Non-commercial use** is free for academic and educational purposes
-* **Commercial use** requires a separate license from MBM ScienceBridge GmbH

-All contributions must comply with this license structure.
-By contributing, you agree that your contributions will be licensed under the same terms.

 ## Contact

 For questions about development or contributing: